MicrosoftDocs/iis-docs/iis/manage/provisioning-and-managing-iis/features-of-the-windows-process-activation-service-was.md

 #### Customizable User Account

 IIS worker processes can run as a preconfigured process identity or built-in accounts (LocalService, LocalSystem, NetworkService).
-Built-in accounts are advantages because they don't require password management.
+Built-in accounts are advantageous because they don't require password management.
 If a custom user identity is used the password is automatically encrypted.
 Configuration settings can be replicated to multiple machines by sharing the configuration encryption keys across machines.

 #### Job Object Features